Cities crack down on homeless encampments. Advocates say that's not the answer

 In Phoenix, the number of encampments swept soared to more than 3,000 last year from 1,200 in 2019.
 Las Vegas removed about 2,500 camps through September, up from 1,600 in 2021.

+The city of Los Angeles said its sanitation department responded to more than 4,000 requests a month from the public to address homeless encampments at the end of 2022, double the amount the previous year.

+But it would not explain whether that meant the encampments were dismantled or simply cleaned around or even how large the encampments were.

-But even officials at cities that don't collect data confirmed that public camping is consuming more of their time, and they are starting to track numbers, budget for security and trash disposal, and beef up or launch programs to connect homeless people to housing and services.
+But even cities without data confirmed camping is consuming more time, and they are starting to track numbers, budget for removals, and beef up or launch programs to connect people to housing.

-''We are seeing an increase in these laws at the state and local level that criminalize homelessness, and it's really a misguided reaction to this homelessness crisis,'' said Scout Katovich, a staff attorney with the American Civil Liberties Union, which has filed lawsuits challenging the constitutionality of sweeps and property seizures in a dozen cities, including Minneapolis, Miami, Albuquerque, Anchorage and Boulder, Colorado.
+State and local laws criminalizing homelessness are on the rise, said Scout Katovich, a staff attorney with the American Civil Liberties Union, which has filed lawsuits challenging the constitutionality of sweeps and property seizures in a dozen cities, including Miami, Anchorage and Boulder, Colorado.

 ''These laws and these practices of enforcement do nothing to actually alleviate the crisis and instead they keep people in this vicious cycle of poverty,'' she said.